lesageethan/wordle-solver/README.md

 # wordle-solver
-Basic wordle solving algorithm, solves with ~95% success rate Created in February 2022 when people actually still cared about Wordle.
+Basic wordle solving algorithm, solves with ~95% success rate.

+Created in February 2022 when people actually still cared about Wordle.

 ## How to Use